tylermante10/NAIIDS/README.md

     a.
 Results include: Confusion Matrix, Classification Report, ROC curve (this will be saved in a file called "ROC_curve_comparison.png", and Prediction Accuracy.

 **Extra Code Artifacts**
+See Comments with TODO highlighted for areas to change file paths (as done above in part 2)
 1. If you would like to test our partial fitting methods, change directories to model-improvements and run the command "python(3) SGDepochs.py" <br>
 a.
 Note: This resulted in lessened accuracy around 5% worse, hence why the full fit was used
 2. If you would like to view results for feature extraction, see the commented sections in SGDredux.py and execute that file similar to the above commands.